JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 In essence, PlantUML simplifies the creation of diagrams by using a text-based approach, and being open source, it is a very valuable tool.

 ### AI Powered SliDev

+There are a couple of options...

+#### With OpenAI Calls

 First **SliDev with AI scheleton**, pretty much an [OpenAI API call](https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main/PPT_Service).

+And its not only about text, you can also prompt images that fits what you want to communicate.

 {{< details title="OpenAI API + SliDev - Cool AI Created PPT as a Code 📌" closed="true" >}}